orange-cloudfoundry/cf-oss-service-providers-best-practices/on-demand-service-clusters.md

 my-team-db-cluster   mysql-on-demand     cluster-small                                           success
 ```

-As a result, this register a new service offer in the organization
+As a result, this registers a new service offer in the organization

 ```
 $ cf marketplace